seblin/shcol/doc/introduction.rst

    PS C:\> echo foo bar baz | shcol  # Read items from a pipe foo  bar  baz

-Read the chapter :doc:`cli-api` to learn about more details.
+Read the chapter :doc:`cli` to learn about more details.

 The following examples shall give a first impression about using the Python API: